 Unlike basic foam cutouts you might find at a drugstore, a well-designed memory foam insole provides more than just a soft layer.
 The real benefit comes from how the foam and the arch support work together.
 The foam absorbs shock and reduces pressure, while the arch support helps guide your foot into a healthier position with every step.
 This dual-action design is what makes them so effective for people seeking relief from everyday foot fatigue and more specific discomforts.
 When you’re looking for the right pair, it’s important to consider both the quality of the foam and the design of the orthotics themselves.
 Aetrex helps to combine premium materials with podiatrist-approved support to address the root of foot pain, not just mask it with cushioning.

-How Memory Foam Cradles Your Feet
+How Memory Foam Molds to Your Feet

 The magic of memory foam lies in its ability to conform perfectly to your foot's contours.
 It’s a material that responds to your body's heat and pressure, creating a custom impression that cradles your foot.
 At Aetrex, we use a plush, slow recovery IQ150™ memory foam that immediately conforms to the shape of your foot, providing extraordinary comfort from the moment you step in.
 This personalized fit does more than just feel good; it helps distribute pressure evenly across your foot, which can relieve stress on sore spots.
 By absorbing the impact of walking and standing, memory foam makes every step feel a little lighter and a lot more comfortable.